apace7/local_volume_database/docs/source/contributing.rst

 * gc_dwarf_hosted
 * candidate
 * local_field_distant
-* misc (note that this key is used to collect objects that are not included in other tables)
+* misc (note that this key is used to collect systems that are not included in other tables)

 ..
 How the database is constructed
 .. ---------------------------------------------